jmml97/meteo/README.md

 You need macOS Big Sur Beta, iOS 14 Beta and Xcode 12 Beta.

+In order to download data from AEMET you need an API key.
+You can request one [here](https://opendata.aemet.es/centrodedescargas/altaUsuario).

 ## Built with

 - [SQLite.swift](https://github.com/stephencelis/SQLite.swift) - Used for storing town data